stephenqiwei/pdsnd_github/README.md

 Describe what your project is about and what it does

 ### Files used in Udacity class
-Files used in Udacity class
+Files used in Udacity class.
 Include the files used

 ### Credits